JurajMlich/test-task-vdf/README.md

 1. Ensure you have working installation of `Maven` and `Java 12 JDK`
 2. Run `mvn clean package` command to build JAR file of the application.
 3. Run `java -jar target/messageprocessorservice-1.0.0-SNAPSHOT.jar` command to run the server.
+In case you are using the in memory storage (default), ignore the error message about database inability.

 ### Details about the implementation